ran-research-lab/earsketch-webclient-2025/tests/manual/client-test-script-sharing.md

 Import a copy of view-only script from list.
 Verify the author information on imported script.

-8. Import existing script name
+7. Import existing script name
 Import a shared script that has name same as existing script in workspace.

-9. Incorrect share link
+8. Incorrect share link
 Open an invalid share link.

-10. Current/Future version
+9. Current/Future version
 Share both current-version and future-version modes.

+10. Send View-only Script to Other Users
+In the script menu, click share, use "Let Others View" tab, enter another username, and send.
+Confirm by logging in as the other user.